 We edited the manuscript/script many, many times.
 And for those who dislike the editing process I am happy to report that Earthling! got better each time.

 The structure simplified over time and with my editor’s help I cut elements that didn’t make sense or support the story.
 During this time I did some rough character designs and did lots of sketches of locations and elements in the story.

 A bit of a side note here — I wouldn’t recommend this method to GN projects where the author isn't experienced at writing for comic books.
-Because I am both drawing and writing it, and I have experience with panel-style stories, I tried to write it to take advantage of ‘the page’ so to speak.
+Because I am both drawing and writing it, and I have experience with panel-style stories, I start by writing to take advantage of ‘the page’ so to speak.
 And I know my limits as an artist, what I do well (character acting, funny characters) and what I don’t do well (serious looking sci-fi technology).
 I can write the story while seeing it on the page in my head and knowing (hopefully) how I will be drawing the action.